 As spring approaches, these nutrient-rich scones are a must on your baking list.
 Brimming with warm spices and speckled with fresh, grated carrots, they offer the essence of carrot cake in a heart-healthy pastry.

 These scones are also super easy to make.
 The idea of homemade scones seems to intimidate most, however if I can pull them off, anyone can.
 They may even be simpler than baking a carrot cake (and take HALF the time).
 Plus, they’re WAY lower in sugar than most scones/breakfast pastries.

 The texture of these scones is quite different than your average.
 I find most scones to be too dry unless their dunked in hot coffee or tea.
 The almond flour lends a buttery texture, making them supremely moist and almost a cross between a scone and a muffin.
-In true carrot cake fashion, they’re studded with chunks of walnuts, freshly grated carrots, coconut flakes, and warm spices.
+In true carrot cake fashion, they’re also studded with walnuts, coconut flakes, plus some fresh orange zest.

 The glaze is optional (but highly recommended!).
 The scones themselves are subtly sweet, so if you prefer your breakfast pastries on the sweeter side, you’ll want the citrus glaze.
 Plus, it’s only two ingredients (powdered sugar and fresh orange juice), so why the heck not.

 How To Make Almond Flour Carrot Cake Scones:

 Firstly, let me provide you with a couple tips to make the BEST homemade scones:

 - Scones, like biscuits, are most tender when handled minimally.
 So, have your ingredients ready and use a soft touch when mixing and patting the dough.

 - The dough will still be sticky after mixing, but refrain from adding more flour, as any extra could dry them out.
 Even though we’re working with a gluten free flour here, and you don’t have to worry about the dough becoming gummy from overworked gluten, you still want to achieve as light a crumb as possible.